nickbdyer/tabletennisladder/README.md

   of games played at the end of the season.
 However, the latter has been deemed the lesser evil in this case.

+- MVP Stages
+  * Skateboard: Array of names, with a swap button, specifying the name of each player.
+Add players, remove players, edit player names.
+Rules page.
+  * Scooter: Record a result of a game, automatic update of ladder.
+    Record player stats.
+Count down to end of ladder awards.
+  * Bicycle: Challenge restrictions, number of times challenge, places above you limit.
+25% Challenge range.
+  * Motorbike: Sign up and sign in.
+  * Car: Challenge other players, time limit associated with challenge, restrict open challenges.
+    Admin edit results, admin login.
+Good CSS.

 - Solution
 - How to run it
 - Images of what it looks like